-New FPF Report: Unlocking Data Protection by Design and by Default: Lessons from the Enforcement of Article 25 GDPR
+Unlocking Data Protection by Design and by Default: Lessons from the Enforcement of Article 25 GDPR Report

-On May 17, the Future of Privacy Forum launched a new report on enforcement of the EU’s GDPR Data Protection by Design and by Default (DPbD&bD) obligations, which are outlined in GDPR Article 25.
+Read the Future of Privacy Forum’s report on enforcement of the EU’s GDPR Data Protection by Design and by Default (DPbD&bD) obligations, which are outlined in GDPR Article 25.
 The Report draws from more than 92 data protection authority (DPA) cases, court rulings, and guidelines from 16 EEA member states, the UK, and the EDPB to provide an analysis of enforcement trends regarding Article 25.
 The identified cases cover a spectrum of personal data processing activities, from accessing online services and platforms, to tools for educational and employment contexts, to “emotion recognition” AI systems for customer support, and many more.

 This analysis aims to explore the effectiveness of the DPbD&bD obligations in practice, informed by how DPAs and courts enforced Article 25.
 For instance, we analyze whether DPAs and courts find breaches of Article 25 without links to other infringements of the regulation and what provisions enforcers tend to apply together with Article 25 the most, including the general data protection principles and requirements related to data security under Article 32.
 We also look at what controls and controller behavior are and are not deemed sufficient to comply with Article 25.